 His six interceptions were the fewest in history for a quarterback who also threw for 4,000 yards.

-He is the only quarterback to have completed at least 68 percent of his passes while averaging more than nine yards per attempt.
-That's an incredible combination that means Rodgers was pushing the ball downfield, with greater success, than any single season a quarterback has ever had.
+He is the only quarterback to have completed at least 68 percent of his passes while averaging more than 9 yards per attempt.
+That's an incredible combination that means Rodgers was pushing the ball downfield, with greater success, than in any single season a quarterback has ever had.